AndreaDiotallevi/generative-art/README.md

 ## Usage

-Since the sketches are made with Javascript, they can be viewed directly in the browser:
+Since the sketches are made with Javascript, they can be viewed directly from the browser:
 - Clone the repository.
-- Open a new browser page and choose an index.html file.
+- Open a browser new page and choose an index.html file.